pvsune/loadcentral-admin/README.md

 ## How it works
 ### Authentication
 There's no need to use DB yet; the user credentials are set by environment variables.
-When the user logins, the app generates a JWT token and saved it to cookie.
+When the user logins, the app generates a JWT token and save it to cookie.
 Cookie settings are set to avoid CSRF, XSS.
 The token will expire for one hour and the user needs to login again.

 ### Load topup
 Each `(PhoneNumber, Pcode)` is posted to LoadCentral API using its own Goroutine.
 The response is sent back to main program using channels and finally sent to templates for display (duhh!).